Trump plans to name Rep. Mike Waltz as national security adviser

 Waltz, a former Army Green Beret, is a longtime Trump ally who has established himself as a leading critic of China in Congress.
 Since winning his seat in 2018, he has championed legislation to reduce U.S. reliance on critical minerals from China and safeguard American colleges and universities from Chinese espionage.

-In an interview with NPR last week, Waltz said he believed it was "perfectly reasonable" that the war in Ukraine could end with "some type of diplomatic resolution."
+In an interview with NPR ahead of the election last week, Waltz said he believed it was "perfectly reasonable" that the war in Ukraine could end with "some type of diplomatic resolution."

 Copyright 2024 NPR